Panasonic GX80 vs Canon 70D

 Review summary: Panasonic GX80 vs Canon 70D

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic GX80 or the Canon 70D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Panasonic Lumix DMC-GX80: